 The family is barely working.
-It is the primary source of violence and sexual abuse for queer youths, women, and children.
+It is the primary source of violence and sexual abuse for queer youth, women, and children.
 And in simple labour terms, it asks too much of too few.
-People who take on the brunt of the care labour within families feel overwhelmed, exploited lonely and burned-out.
+People who take on the brunt of the care labour within families feel overwhelmed, exploited, lonely and burned-out.

 Utopian thinkers, including Marx and Engels but also black anti-imperialist feminists in the US, have raised the possibility of ‘abolishing the family’ for over two centuries.
 Now, after Covid lockdowns showed us how untenable families are under pressure, there is resurgent curiosity around the world about non-capitalist ways of organizing care.
 What does familism prevent us from doing and desiring?
 How might we think about bringing an end to organized care scarcity?

 • Sophie Lewis is a feminist writer and independent scholar living in Philadelphia.
 She is currently at work on a third book manuscript entitled ‘Enemy Feminisms’.
 Her first two books, both published by Verso Books, are ‘Full Surrogacy Now: Feminism Against Family (2019)’ and ‘Abolish the Family: A Manifesto for Care and Liberation’.
 Sophie’s essays and articles appear in academic journals like ‘Feminist Theory’ as well as literary ones like the London Review of Books.
 Dr. Lewis has a visiting affiliation with the Center for Research on Feminist, Queer and Transgender Studies at the University of Pennsylvania.
 You can find her lectures and writings at lasophielle.org, and become a subscriber at patreon.com/reproutopia.

 After her lecture, Sophie Lewis will talk to writer and gender studies researcher Siggie Vertommen.
 Both the talk and the discussion afterward will take place in English.
 There will be live translation to Flemish Sign Language.